What's new

 Blepharoplasty Procedure What to Do Before and After

-Eyelid surgery is a surgical procedure to improve the appearance of eyelids by removing the skin from the eyelid or adding/removing fat from them.
-Also called blepharoplasty, it can be performed on either the upper and lower lid or both.
+Eyelid surgery is a surgical procedure to improve the appearance of eyelids by removing the skin from the eyelid or adding/removing fat from it.
+Also called blepharoplasty, it can be performed on either the upper or lower lid or both.

 It is done to either improve the facial appearance or to cater to any functional problems caused by the eyelids.
 People in good health are good candidates for eyelid surgery.
 At the same time, it is crucial to have realistic expectations from blepharoplasty.